 Walk on a beach where yours are the only footsteps, hike through a forest where all you’ll be surrounded by is trees.

 Get ready to catch the big one!
-Listen for the scream of the reel and wait for the surge of adrenaline as a fish strikes the line.
+Listen for the scream of the reel and feel the adrenaline surge as a fish strikes your line.

 Seat yourself in a kayak for a unique surface level view of this pristine marine environment.